top of page

 Why Glass Is Being Replaced

-Glass microfluidic chips offer excellent chemical inertness, optical transparency, and pressure resistance.
-However, several factors limit its scalability:
+Glass microfluidic chips are known for their chemical inertness, transparency, and pressure resistance.
+However, several factors limit their use in commercial applications:

 • Multi-step etching processes